Wellington Regional Stadium: Events

 On 11 May 2013, the stadium and Wellington hosted its first National Rugby League fixture since 2004 with the Auckland-based New Zealand Warriors hosting the Canterbury-Bankstown Bulldogs at the stadium for 'The Capital Clash'.
 The Warriors wore their 'Capital Clash' jerseys which incorporated the black and gold colours of Wellington and a design based on a strip worn by Wellington Rugby league teams in the 1970s.
 The Warriors lost the game late in the match in front of 28,096 fans.

 On 20 November 2013, the stadium hosted the second leg of the World Cup qualification inter-confederation play-off against Mexico, which resulted in New Zealand failing to qualify for the 2014 FIFA World Cup.

 On 15 November 2014, the stadium hosted the 2014 Rugby League Four Nations Final.
 It was the first Four Nations Final held in New Zealand, though the Mount Smart Stadium in Auckland hosted the inaugural final of the tournament, then known as the Tri-Nations, in 1999.

 The stadium was one of the venues for 2015 Cricket World Cup which was co-hosted by New Zealand and Australia.
 It hosted a total of four matches during the World Cup which included a quarter-final clash between the hosts New Zealand and West Indies.

-Guns N' Roses performed at the stadium during their Not In This Lifetime...Tour on February 2, 2017.
+Guns N' Roses performed at the stadium during their Not in This Lifetime...
+Tour on 2 February 2017.

-On 11 November 2017, the stadium hosted its third World Cup qualification inter-confederation play-off with the New Zealand national football team drawing 0–0 against Peru in front of a new record crowd for a football match in New Zealand of 37,034 fans thanks to extra seating install in the stadium for the match.
+On 11 November 2017, the stadium hosted its third World Cup qualification inter-confederation play-off with the New Zealand men's national football team drawing 0–0 against Peru in front of a new record crowd for a football match in New Zealand of 37,034 fans thanks to extra seating install in the stadium for the match.

-On 2 March 2019, the stadium drew its largest crowd to date with an attendance record of 46,474 for Eminem's Rapture 2019 concert.
+On 2 March 2019, the stadium drew its second largest crowd to date with an attendance of 46,474 for Eminem's Rapture concert.

 On 5 February 2020, Queen + Adam Lambert performed at the stadium during their Rhapsody Tour.

-On 8 December 2022, Guns N' Roses will perform at the stadium during their 2020 Tour, followed up by the Foo Fighters a week later on the 15 December (the latter was cancelled after the death of Foo Fighters' drummer Taylor Hawkins).
+On 8 December 2022, Guns N' Roses performed at the stadium during their 2020 Tour.
+The Foo Fighters were supposed to play a week later on 15 December, however it was cancelled after the death of Foo Fighters' drummer Taylor Hawkins.

+On 2 February 2023, Ed Sheeran performed as part of his +–=÷× Tour.
+The crowd of 47,000 was the largest ever attendance for an event at the stadium.
+Organisers said just over a third of the crowd (16,200) were from outside the Wellington region.